Laravel-Samples/Laravel-Simple_RealTime_Pusher/README.md

 App exemplifying how to implement a simplistic real-time public message broadcasting resource along with [Pusher], [Laravel Events], [Laravel Channels], [Laravel Echo] and [Vue.js].

-The:w
-application updates in real time the home page message.
+The application updates in real time the home page message.
 The route to update the message is:
 ```
 /api/send-message/{your-message}
 ```